novoalab/EpiNano/README.md

 ## Getting Started and pre-requisites

+The following softwares and modules were used by EpiNano
 | Software  | Version |
 | ------------- | ------------- |
 | NanoFilt  | 2.2.0  |